Fast, Easy with Support

 - Alternate Telephone no.: Indicate your alternate phone number (cellular, business, mobile) including area and country codes.
 Indicate if it is a number in Canada, the USA, or another country.

-- E-mail address: (Indicating an e-mail address will authorize all correspondence, including file and personal information, to be sent to the e-mail address you specify.): Indicate your email address.
+- E-mail address: (Indicating an e-mail address will authorize all correspondence, including files and personal information, to be sent to the e-mail address you specify.): Indicate your email address.
 You will automatically be authorizing correspondence by email on the part of IRCC that will include personal information.

 - Date of original entry: Indicate the date you originally entered Canada.
 Use the YYYY-MM-DD format.